 How a teacher works with students depends on the students’ needs and the way a school is set up.

-In some districts, for instance, teachers run special education classrooms.
+In some districts, for example, teachers run special education classrooms.
 Two common examples of these are:

-Resource Room.
-Students come for instruction in certain subjects, such as math or reading.
+Resource rooms.
+Students come for instruction in certain subjects, like math or reading.

-“Self-contained” classrooms.
+Self-contained classrooms.
 Students with similar learning needs spend the majority of their day in this type of room.
-Most kids with learning and thinking differences aren’t in self-contained classrooms.
-They spend the majority of their day in the general education classroom.
+Most kids who learn and think differently aren’t in self-contained classrooms, though.
+They spend most of their day in the general education classroom.

 Special education teachers may also co-teach in the general education classroom.
 They help all students, but especially kids who need extra support.
 That goes for kids who are and aren’t identified with learning and thinking differences.

-Here are some other common ways a special education teacher can work with students:
+Here are some other ways a special education teacher might work with students:

 In some rural school districts, there may not be a special education teacher in the building full-time.
-Sometimes teachers are itinerant, meaning they work in more than one school.
+Sometimes teachers work in more than one school.

-In that case, there are often paraprofessionals who will support your child’s learning.
-(They’re sometimes known as “aides.”)
+In that case, there are often paraprofessionals who support kids’ learning.
+(They’re sometimes known as aides.)
 They follow a special education teacher’s lesson plan and work under the teacher’s supervision.

 Partnering With Special Education Teachers

-But teacher-preparation programs don’t all include training in things like specific reading programs for struggling readers.
+But teacher-preparation programs don’t all include training in things like reading programs for struggling readers.
 That may be something a teacher has to learn at professional development training.
 If you’re not sure about the training your child’s teacher has, it’s OK to ask.
-Having an open dialogue is key to building a strong partnership.
+Having an open dialogue can help build a strong partnership.